frontenddogma/web-development-glossary/manuscript/l.md

 Left-to-Right
 : A script in which writing starts from the left of a page and continues to the right.&nbsp;[†](#w-rtl)

+Legibility
+: The ease with which a reader can recognize individual characters in text.
+Aspects of type design that affect legibility include x-height, character shapes, stroke contrast, the size of counters, serifs, or lack thereof, and weight.
+Not to be confused with readability.&nbsp;[†](#w-legibility)

 LESS
 Less
 : A dynamic preprocessor style sheet language that can be compiled into Cascading Style Sheets (CSS) and run on the client side or server side.
 The indented syntax of Less is a nested metalanguage, as valid CSS is valid Less code with the same semantics.
 Less provides the following mechanisms: variables, nesting, mixins, operators and functions; the main difference between Less and other CSS precompilers being that Less allows real-time compilation via less.js by the browser.
 Less was first released in 2009.&nbsp;[†](#w-less) ℹ︎&nbsp;[lesscss.org](http://lesscss.org/)